 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased during the last weeks of 2020 peaking in mid-January 2021, with levels in the second wave exceeding those reached in the first wave in all provinces (excluding the Free State).
 Respiratory admissions increased during the third wave, beginning in mid-May 2021 and peaking in late June/early July 2021, with Gauteng levels exceeding those reached in the second wave.
-In recent weeks, there has been a decrease in admissions in all provinces, however the levels still remain above projected respiratory consultations (excluding KwaZulu-Natal).
+In recent weeks, there has been an increase in admissions in Free State and Western Cape.

 Respiratory hospitalizations in children aged <5 years have remained below projected levels since March 2020.
 From January 2021 these increased and then reduced, possibly related to changing circulation of RSV and/or other respiratory viruses.
 Respiratory hospitalizations in older children (5-19 years) have remained below projected levels since March 2020, recent increases may reflect increasing circulation of other respiratory viruses.
 Respiratory admissions for adult age groups (20-49 years, ≥50 years) peaked in mid-January 2021 with levels in the second wave and in late June/early July 2021 in the third wave exceeding those reached in the first wave.
-In recent weeks, respiratory and COVID-19 admissions in adults ≥20 years have been decreasing but remain above projected respiratory consultations.
+In recent weeks, respiratory and COVID-19 admissions in children <20 years have increased while admissions in adults ≥20 years have decreased but remain above projected respiratory consultations.